dwing4g/signpost-fast-travel/README.md

 #### How It Works

-This mod will generate up to 100 spawn points in every named exterior cell you visit.
+This mod will generate up to 100 spawn points (configurable, see below) in every named exterior cell you visit.
 When you activate a signpost, if you've been to the location named on the sign, you will be transported there using one of the generated points.

 **SPOILER ALERT BELOW!!!!** (on the website, highlight with your mouse to see)